 Long-term growth of net income is Winpak's paramount goal and requires continued focus on certain key drivers and relevant measures.
 Revenue growth is crucial to attaining the goal.
 The packaging segment served by Winpak grows annually by approximately two to four percent.
-Winpak's goal for compound average revenue volume growth is six to nine percent.
+Winpak's goal for compound average revenue volume growth is four to seven percent.
 Winpak's relatively small size, compared to major North American competitors, positions the Company to respond more readily to opportunities as they arise.
 Furthermore, the Company possesses an advantage arising from technology that is equal to, or exceeds, the level of technology of the market leaders.
-Management's target for growth of earnings before interest and taxes (EBIT) is to exceed the Company's revenue growth rate by three to five percent.
+Management's target for growth of earnings before interest and taxes (EBIT) is to exceed the Company's revenue growth.
 The following is a discussion of the most important factors influencing Company performance.